-When the temperatures drop, there’s no substitute for a pair of puffy pants.
-Designed to shield you from the cold weather, insulated hiking pants can turn a frigid night in the backcountry into a comfortable camping experience.
+When temperatures drop, there’s no substitute for down pants.
+Designed to shield you from cold weather, insulated hiking pants can turn a frigid night in the backcountry into a comfortable camping experience.
+However, finding the perfect pair of puffy pants isn’t always that simple!

 Table of Contents